 3. Know Your Business Inside and Out

 Thoroughly understanding your industry and having a firm knowledge of your product or service is critical to being able to attract interested clients.
 When you know your product backward and forward, that fact comes through.
-The people who would be interested in your offerings can see how knowledgeable you are and will seek your assistance.
+The people who would be interested in your offerings can see how knowledgeable you are and may seek your assistance.

 4. Position Yourself as the Answer

-Give potential clients you come into contact with a good reason to try your services, which is your first step to making them loyal customers, suggests Jason Reis owner and lead programmer for Flehx Corp.
+Give potential clients you come into contact with a good reason to try your services, which is your first step to making them loyal customers, suggests Jason Reis, owner and lead programmer for Flehx Corp.

 “Provide value and establish yourself as having an in-depth understanding of the problems they are looking to solve,” he says.
 “This takes the form of creating content via webinars, blog posts, guest blogging, and getting out there and physically networking with people.
 From all this you will start to attract a following, and as long as you have a structured sales funnel setup, you will be able to convert the followers/fans into paying customers.”